Whaaaat! Don’t tell me you haven’t visited Sydney Olympic Park’s Bicentennial Park yet??? Pack the car, get over there tomorrow!!

 Bicentennial Park is open from sunrise to sunset.

-There are two playgrounds at Bicentennial Park.
+There are three playgrounds at Bicentennial Park.
 The largest is at the Village Green beside the Visitor Centre, the second is at the Concord West picnic area.
+The third one is new in 2022 and is between the water fountain area and the bridge over Bennelong Parkway (we haven’t seen this one but saw photos via Parraparents Facebook here.)

 The Village Green playground has lots of shade and equipment for teenagers as well as younger children.
 There is a junior play structure with a viewing bubble, shop cubby, bead panel, a bridge, slides and tunnels and two small swings.